tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 - Is the form of consent (express, implicit, or opt-out under s.
 6-8) appropriate to the sensitivity of the PI, and is opt-out consent under s.
 8(3) being used only where its narrow conditions are met?
 - For employee personal information: is the collection, use, or disclosure reasonable for the purposes of establishing, managing, or terminating an employment relationship, and has reasonable notice been given (ss.
 13(2), 16(2), 19(2))?
 - Are individuals' access requests met within 30 business days, with permitted extensions properly documented (ss.
 28–29)?
-- Are security arrangements reasonable and proportionate to the sensitivity of the PI (s.
+- Are security arrangements reasonable (s.
 34)?
 - Is PI retained only as long as reasonably necessary for legal or business purposes, then destroyed or anonymized; and where used to make a decision about the individual, retained for at least one year (s.
 35)?
-- For service providers and transfers outside BC: are contractual or other measures in place to ensure comparable protection (p.6, https://www.oipc.bc.ca/documents/guidance-documents/1370)?
+- For service providers and transfers outside BC: are contractual or other measures in place to protect personal data (https://www.oipc.bc.ca/documents/guidance-documents/1370)?

 ### 5d.
 Alberta PIPA — Specific Questions (if applicable)